JonaAlbrecht/HLF-GOconversionissuance-JA-MA/Project-Description/README-files/Step1.md

 # Clone the GO conversion issuance repo

-Lets clone the repo into /home/yourusername/go/src.
-Either, make a fork of the repo and then download or download the repo directly.
-You need to have git installed.
-Go to the repo and copy the http address.
+Lets clone the repo into /usr/local/go/src/github.com/JonaAlbrecht. from the fabric repo do `cd ../` Either, make a fork of the repo and then download or download the repo directly.
+You need to have git installed (type `git version` to see if its already installed, if not run `sudo apt-get update` and `sudo apt-get install git-all`) Go to the repo and copy the http address.
 From /usr/local/go/src/github.com run:

 `git clone https://github.com/JonaAlbrecht/HLF-GOconversionissuance-JA-MA.git`